msu-netlab/MSU_CSCI_466_Programming_Assignments/README.md

 ## Assignment

-1. [2 points] Currently `Router.print_routes()` just prints the dictionary used to store routing tables.
+1. [2 points] In the starting code the routing table is an empty dictionary.
-Print out a ‘pretty’ table view of the routing table, for example:
+	Set up the routing table based on the `cost_D` parameter of the `Router` constructor.
+	The implement a _'pretty'_ print of the routing table in `Router.print_routes()` to show a routing table as follows:

 	```
 	╒══════╤══════╤══════╤══════╤══════╕